You are here

 Stanford is seeking permission to build almost 2.3 million square feet over the next 18 years.
 The General Usage Permit (GUP) plans include expanding the campus by 9600 students, faculty and staff;

 The GUP numbers exclude other major Stanford and 3rd party development of hosptial, medical, commercial buildings, and other related and local developments in our area.

 For example, 500 El Camino Real in Menlo Park, is a Stanford development estimated to increase car trips/day by over 2,600* -- just this development.
 That is just a fraction of the major development that is outside of the GUP.
 Add in the GUP and we project a huge increase in traffic.

-Please reply to the Stanford GUP with your concerns and note issues by December 4, 2017 end of January (extended) Comments on the Draft EIR should be addressed to: email@example.com If you email your comments, the preceeding email link will inlcude both Menlo Park and San Mateo County.
+Please reply to the Recirculated Portions of the Stanford GUP with your concerns and note issues by July 26th, 2018.
+Comments on the Recircuated Portions of the Draft EIR on the Stanford 2018 GUP should be addressed to: email@example.com If you email your comments, the preceeding email link will inlcude both Menlo Park and San Mateo County.
 Written comments may be addressed to:

 County of Santa Clara

 70 West Hedding Street -- 7th Floor, East Wing

 (Link above will include Menlo Park and San Mateo County addressees)